nerd190/migrator/README.md

 Apps are temporarily disabled during data restore.

 $bkpFreq for "bkp <extra rsync option(s)> <source(s)> <destination>" is $((bkpFreq + 3600)).
 That is, one hour after the set value.
 This prevents conflicts with bkp_appdata().

+By default, system-specific settings are not preserved (`/data/system*/0/, /data/system*/sync/, and /data/system*/users/`).
+These may be incompatible across different ROMs.
+If you still face issues, try removing `/data/data/*provider*` as well.
+Use the `delete <path>` config construct.

 If /data/media/adk/config.txt is missing, $modPath/default_config.txt is automatically copied to that location.